CurlyMoo/rules/README.md

 - 152: The condition evaluates to true so it goes back to the TIF at 132 with that result.
 - 132: The TIF knows the condition evaluates to true therefor continueing to position 172 where the TTRUE block resides.
 In this example there is no TFALSE block.
 - 172: The TTRUE block only has one expression to parse and that is the TVAR assignment at position 184.
+- 184: The TVAR token points to the TVALUE token which contains the variable name `$a` and holds the pointer to the actual variable on the variable stack.
-- 184: The TVAR is assigned the result of the TFUNCTION at position 68.
-As you can see here we jump a long way back because the nested TFUNCTIONS where parsed before the nested TIF blocks.
+- 192: The TVALUE is assigned the result of the TFUNCTION at position 68 and links directly to the TVAR token.
+From the TVAR token we jump a long way back because the nested TFUNCTIONS where parsed before the nested TIF blocks.
 - 68: The toplevel TFUNCTION is `max`.
 This function has two parameter.
 The first parameter can be found at position 92 where the `*` operator can be found.
 - 92: The TOPERATOR first looks for the left hand number at 84 and then the right hand number at 104.
 When it's done it returns the output back to the TFUNCTION at position 68.
 - 68: The next parameter of the TFUNCTION `max` is the second TOPERATOR which is found at 112.
 This again parses the left hand and the right hand side, but in this case the right hand side goes to the TLPAREN at 60.
 Parenthesis blocks are prioritized so they are evaluated first.
 As you can see we continue to move downwards.